How to Migrate from conda to uv

 Initialized project `analysis`

-Add every package from the dependencies: list in one command.
-Packages under a pip: section in environment.yml go through the same uv add (they were already PyPI packages):
+Pass every package name from your recovered list to a single uv add.
+Packages from a pip: section go through the same command, since they were already PyPI packages:

 + numpy==2.5.1